Small-amplitude Compressible Magnetohydrodynamic Turbulence Modulated by Collisionless Damping in Earth's Magnetosheath: Observation Matches Theory: MHD mode decomposition

-Finally, we calculate the energy density of fast and slow modes $D_{\epsilon,\pm}=\delta\epsilon_{k,\pm}^2$.
-Appendix A presents more method details.
-Appendix B shows that the decomposed magnetic field and density fluctuations (inferred from proton velocity fluctuations via Eqs. (\ref{eq:3},\ref{eq:4}) \cite{Cho2003}) match those directly measured by FGM and CIS-HIA, indicating the reliability of MHD mode decomposition.
+Appendix C shows that the decomposed magnetic field and density fluctuations (inferred from proton velocity fluctuations via Eqs.(\ref{eq:4},\ref{eq:5}) \citep{Cho2003}) match those directly measured by FGM and CIS-HIA instruments, indicating the reliability of MHD mode decomposition.
+All symbols used in this study are summarized in Table II (see Appendix).